snail-radar/snail-radar.github.io/docs/issues.md

 Oddly, for this sequence, the correlation algorithm result shows no problem by visual check.
 ```

 **Just like time_corrections_set1 and set2.csv, these residual td have been applied to the sequence data**, including both topics in rosbags and files in data folders.

-Because the reference trajectories and the full trajectories are generated using the lidar timestamps before applying the residual td,
-**for accurate benchmarking, we need to correct the reference trajectories and full trajectories timestamps by plus the residual td for /hesai/pandar given in residual_td.csv**.
-We are working on this, and will release the corrected trajectories in a few days.
+Also, these residual time offset corrections have been accounted for in the reference trajectories, and the full trajectories, as we regenerate them from the time corrected lidar data.

-- [ ] The time offset estimates by swift_vio may not be reliable as it often produced divergent trajectories.
+- [x] The time offset estimates by swift_vio may not be reliable as it often produced divergent trajectories.

 However, by comparing the time offsets estimated by using ORB-SLAM3 mono + zed2i IMU, and swift_vio for some sequences covering all three platforms, I found that their time offset estimates are pretty close.
 The comparison table is at [here](https://1drv.ms/x/c/60208caf9367dbb1/EY5Ff1GmwJFNrx668dvzA_sBUpqhaVegH_BqPXxSlvgc-w?e=H6RzkV).